Blog

 32-bit integer overflow visualization

-Standard Unix time pretends every day has exactly 86,400 seconds.
-It completely ignores leap seconds to keep the math predictable.
-When an actual leap second is added to global clocks, a Unix timestamp handles it by simply repeating the 86,400th second twice.
+Standard Unix time assumes every day has exactly 86,400 seconds.
+It completely ignores leap seconds — the occasional extra second added to global clocks to keep atomic time aligned with Earth’s rotation.

 FAQ